 Part-time Students: Obtaining Legal Experience While in Law School

 The OCS encourages all students to obtain as much legal experience while in law school as possible.
 The experience you acquire while in law school will provide opportunities to hone your legal skills, put you in contact with practicing lawyers, help you decide on a practice area, increase your marketability, give you much to talk about in future interviews, and provide references that can speak of your ability as a potential attorney.
-For many evening students, obtaining legal experience can be a real challenge because many of you work full-time in responsible, well-paying positions that make quitting or taking time off to work for significantly less money difficult if not impossible.
+For many part-time students, obtaining legal experience can be a real challenge because many of you work full-time in responsible, well-paying positions that make quitting or taking time off to work for significantly less money difficult if not impossible.
 Below are some ways to become more marketable to future legal employers while you are working full-time and attending law school:

 1. Learn about all of the practice settings and practice areas that are available to lawyers.
 You can do this by discussing this with a career counselor and perusing our website.
 Our website provides information about the six main practice settings you can pursue: law firms, government agencies, public interest organizations, corporations, judiciary, and alternative careers.
 Once you decide which area of law you might wish to practice, take courses that will enhance your marketability and talk to your professors about other courses you should take.